 - Chronic fatigue syndrome/ME

 - Hearing voices

 - Obsessive-compulsive personality disorder

 The first session is an opportunity for me to understand what brought you to counselling and for you to ask me whatever you wish to ask.
 We can then decide together whether or not I can be of help.

-I charge £45 per session and ask for 24 hours notice of cancellation.
-I work with clients of age 16 and older.
+I charge £50 for individual counseling and £70 for couples counseling per session.
+I ask for 24 hours notice of cancellation.
+I work with clients aged 16 and older.

 Maps & Directions

 |Face to face counselling:||Yes|

 Types of client